CMS promotes record 52 partners across network

 “We remain committed to providing opportunities for progression for all our people and these promotions reflect the firm’s diverse range of talent,” she added.

-Women accounted for 43% of the new partner cohort and 37% of new partners globally, slightly down from last year’s gender balance percentage (41%), and ten percentage points below the 2019 record, which saw 47% of the spots go to women.
+Women accounted for 43% of the UK partner cohort and 37% of new partners globally, slightly down from last year’s gender balance percentage (41%), and ten percentage points below the 2019 record, which saw 47% of the spots go to women.

 Corporate led the charge in terms of practice areas for the second year running with 12 lawyers moving up the ranks.
 The next highest number of appointments went to the firm’s London-based insurance and reinsurance group with five new additions, followed by real estate (4) and employment and pensions (4).
 Promotions in the firm’s dispute practice took a backseat this year with only three lawyers being made up, down by half from last year’s six.